Echo101z/Imp_ALgo/README.md

 # Imp_ALgo
-##Data Structures which is not common :
+##Data Structures which are not common :

 1. Ques which will make you understand disjoint sets data structure
 ---